antonbashir/dart-tarantool-storage/README.md

 * Currently tested only on x86 proccessors, arm and other not tested but could work
 * Not production tested, current version be just coded and tested by function unit tests, possible bug
 * Restart requires restart of process because Tarantool can't be fully shutdown and some stuff stays in memory
+* Full size of static build of library is 70mb which could be critical for embedded or mobile devices

 # Further work